Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Introduction

 \section{Introduction}

 In the field of study of disordered systems, physicists have made many remarkable conjectures with the replica method.
 In the case of \textit{replica symmetric} models, the justification of such methods relies on the locality of an underlying message-passing cavity equation (see the monograph \cite{Beliefphysics} by Marc Mézard and Andrea Montanari).
-In the context of the random assignment problem, several conjectures formalised by Marc Mézard and Giorgio Parisi \cite{Mparisi1,Mparisi2} were later proven correct by David Aldous \cite{Aldous1992AsymptoticsIT,aldous2000zeta2}.
+For the monomer-dimer model on Bienaymé-Galton-Watson trees with constant weights at positive monomer activity, this behaviour was proven to be correct by Alberici and Contucci \cite{AlbericiContucci}.
+Furthermore, for the maximum weight matching problem on the tree, which corresponds to the limit as the monomer activity goes to zero, a criterion on the degree distribution of the tree for decorrelation to occur was established by Bordenave, Lelarge and Salez \cite{bordenave2012matchings}.
+On the side of the dense regime, which corresponds to the random assignment problem, several conjectures formalised by Marc Mézard and Giorgio Parisi \cite{Mparisi1,Mparisi2} were later proven correct by David Aldous \cite{Aldous1992AsymptoticsIT,aldous2000zeta2}.
 The fact that the underlying belief propagation procedure admits a unique measurable solution was later established by Antar Bandyopadhyay \cite{logisticendogeny}.
 The soundness of the replica method for the random assignment problem for more general weight distributions was then proven by Johan Wästlund \cite{WastlundReplica}, and the uniqueness in law of the belief propagation procedure was obtained by Justin Salez \cite{SalezCavitypseudo}.

 In the case of i.i.d. weighted sparse graphs, little is proven about the replica symmetric behaviour of maximum matchings.
 David Gamarnik, Tomasz Nowicki and Grzegorz Swirszcz \cite{gamarnik2003maximum} proved that correlation decay holds for maximum weight matchings on Erd\H{o}s-R\'enyi and $d-$regular random graphs when the weights are exponentially distributed and gave a general criterion that links correlation decay to the uniqueness of solutions to an iterated operator corresponding to the stationary measure of the cavity equation.
-A recent paper by Arnab Sen and Wai-Kit Lam \cite{correlationarnab} shows that correlation decay for the belief propagation procedure holds for graphs of degree bounded by $3$ or trees of bounded degree when the weights are i.i.d. and exponentially distributed.
+A recent paper by Arnab Sen and Wai-Kit Lam \cite{correlationarnab} shows that correlation decay for the belief propagation procedure holds for graphs of degree bounded by three or trees of bounded degree when the weights are i.i.d. and exponentially distributed.